Again, trial of Metuh stalled, case adjourned until June 22 - Nigeria Today

 The case was adjourned again until Jan.
 24; March 2 and May 3.

-The post Again, trial of Metuh stalled, case adjourned until June 22 appeared first on Vanguard News.
+The post Again, trial of Metuh stalled, case adjourned until June 22 appeared first on The Nation Nigeria.

 Follow us on twitter @NigeriaTodayNG